 The Puranas say that Parashurama in his time destroyed all the men of the Kshatriya race.
 Since there was no one left to rule, anarchy prevailed.
 The Brahmins realized that a class of rulers was required.
 They held a sacrifice near Mt.
-Abu (Rajasthan), and from the fire pit emerged four clans: the Parmars, Chauhans, Parihars and Solankis.
+Abu (Rajasthan), and from the fire pit emerged four clans: the Parmars, Chauhans, Parihars, and Solankis.
 These fire-born clans (Agnikula) were called Rajputs.
 There are also leading Rajput clans that claim descent from the sun and the moon and accordingly labeled themselves as Suryavanshi and Chandravanshi.

 Kshatriyas dominated Indian political life down the centuries.
 Even under the British, there were approximately 600 Indian states.
 These states had not been annexed by the British and were responsible for their internal administration.
-Some accepted suzerainty of the Crown and allowed the British to administer their defence and external relations.
+Some accepted the suzerainty of the Crown and allowed the British to administer their defense and external relations.
 When the India Independence Act, 1947 was passed, it decreed the lapse of suzerainty of the British Crown.
 The Indian states regained the position they had held prior to the assumption of suzerainty by the Crown.
 However, in their own interest, most states merged with either the Dominion of India or Pakistan.
 All 552 states located within the geographical boundary of the Dominion of India acceded to it by August 15, 1947, except Hyderabad, Kashmir, and seven other states.
 Subsequently, these states also joined the Indian Union.
 Almost all the rulers voluntarily ceded all powers of governance to the Dominion government, retaining only certain personal rights and privileges.

 Special provisions were made only for Kashmir.
 All rulers, including those of Jammu and Kashmir and Hyderabad, adopted the Constitution of India by special proclamations.
 With the Constitution 7th Amendment Act, 1956, the special provisions relating to these former princely states were also omitted.
 The Indian states lost their separate identity and became a uniform part of India.
 In 1971, the Privy Purses guaranteed by the Government of India were abolished by Parliament and modern India bid a formal farewell to the princely order.

 Many scions of former ruling houses are still well-regarded by the people of the area.
 Many have joined the modern political system and contest elections to the state assemblies and Parliament.
-People who identity themselves as Rajputs are found across northwestern India, the Ganges plains, Madhya Pradesh, and Himalayan valleys.
+People who identify themselves as Rajputs are found across northwestern India, the Ganges plains, Madhya Pradesh, and Himalayan valleys.
 Following Indian independence, the twenty-three Rajput states that formed what was called Rajputana were consolidated into the modern state of Rajasthan.
 In the past, Rajputs formed the fighting, landowning, and ruling castes.
-They claim to be the descendants of the Kshatriyas of ancient tradition, and from this association they derive their identity as a distinct group, superior to other groups in their traditional territory.
+They claim to be the descendants of the Kshatriyas of ancient tradition, and from this association, they derive their identity as a distinct group, superior to other groups in their traditional territory.

-The chief feature of Rajput social organization is their division into hierarchically ranked clans and lineages.
+The chief feature of Rajput social organization is its division into hierarchically ranked clans and lineages.
 One hundred and three Rajput clans are well known.
 Additionally, rankings based on regional location, the degree of centralized political control within regions or Rajput states, and hypergamy were all important elements of the traditional Rajput social order.
 Still, the Rajput tradition and identity permit even poor Rajput farmers to consider themselves the equal of powerful landholders of their clan and superior to any high official of the professional classes.
 No people in India can boast of finer feats of arms or brighter deeds of chivalry, and Rajputs still form one of the main recruiting fields for the Indian army of today.

 The Rajput courts were centers of culture; Sanskrit Literature and drama flourished and the modern vernacular Languages began to appear.
 The Rajput bards sang the praises of their overlords in Hindi; the earliest of these material ballads is the Prithviraj Raso, which tells how Prince Prithviraj carried off his bride.
-Rajput princes were great builders, and constructed magnificent palaces, fortresses, and stately shrines, of which the Saivite temples at Khajuraho in Bundelkhand and the Dilwara Jain temples at Mount Abu are outstanding examples in contrasting styles.
+Rajput princes were great builders and constructed magnificent palaces, fortresses, and stately shrines, of which the Saivite temples at Khajuraho in Bundelkhand and the Dilwara Jain temples at Mount Abu are outstanding examples in contrasting styles.
 Rajput men and women are still much involved with elaborate ceremonies, especially weddings, for these are the rituals of Rajput identity.

 The Kshatriya Rajus